The views expressed by the host on this program, now documented to be almost always right 99.7% of the time.

 Majority of their kids voted Obama.

-And it is you know, why w what is it that the Republicans see there that none of us do?
+And it is, you know, why, what is it that the Republicans see there that none of us do, other than a chance?

-But if if they looking at, okay, but it's a whole brand new universe of peace, a chance to approach them with our ideas and our beliefs.
+But if they looking at, okay, but there's a whole brand new universal peace, a chance to approach them with our ideas and our beliefs.

 Well, okay, why don't you do that with existing citizens first and perfect the technique?